dectan/FUNDAMENTALS-OF-DATA-ANALYSIS/README.md

 <li> My Jupyter notebooks are called "project.ipynb" and "tasks.ipynb"</li>
 <li> There are no additional files required to run program as dataset is loaded from seaborn </li>
 <li> images are stored in a folder called "img" in this ripository </li>
-<li> Libraries that need to be imported are contained in first cell of Jupyter notebook </li>
+<li> Libraries that need to be imported are contained in first *txt* cell of both Jupyter notebooks </li>
 </ol>

 # Imported Libraries #